 How can a new or revised service be added?

-Any agency that identifies the need for a new or revised service may use the form and procedures found in Appendixes III and IV of the "Arizona Dictionary and Taxonomy of Human Services" to make a request to the ATC for their review and decision.
+An agency can request a new or revised service.
+They must follow the steps listed in Appendixes III and IV of the "Arizona Dictionary and Taxonomy of Human Services".
+The ATC will review the request and make a decision.

 How can I find out more information about the Taxonomy?